KjetilIN/IN4050/lectures/08-Model-Selection.md

 - Likely to help with high variance
 - But not for bias, because..

 Does feature selecting help?
 - Maybe selecting only some features will remove noise from the problem
 - all features + insufficient data => overfitting
 - The selected features can do the task

 A complex model with create a complex curve, when the problem itself can be simple!
 - Meaning that a simple prediction model performs better

+By adding a regularization term lambda, which is a new hyper parameter.
+- Used to balance

+Ridge regularization:
+- Small lambda is when we don't have a regularization problem
+- Most used are L2-distance => sum of squared coefficients
+- Keeps all features, but reduces the size of them to be almost zero(so that least important features are reduced to very small number)

+Lasso Regularization:
+- Uses L1
+- Sum of absolute values of coefficients
+- Useful for feature selection
+- Retain only the most relevant features

+Elastic nets:
+- Combine L1 and L2